 - Feed your child lunch before arriving at the Battle location.
 Small snack items will be available at the concessions stand.

-- No food or drinks are permitted in the Amphitheater.
+- No food or drinks are permitted in the Amphitheater, other than water.
 All will be confiscated.

 - Your child should use the restroom before arriving, as bathroom space and time before the Battle are limited.